-The NEW ALBUM - SOLACE
+The NEW ALBUM - PLAYER 1

 “TO DIE FOR.
 He had the kind of liquid tone that carries with it EMOTIONAL DEPTH OF GREAT INTIMACY“